NachoHotz/todos/README.md

 # Todo App
 ---
 App made with plain JavaScript that allows the following features:

 	* Add a todo.
 	* Check a todo as completed.
-	* DOM events
 ---
 The app was made primarly to practice the manipulation of the DOM with only JavaScript.

 ## How to use

+First execute `npm install` inside the folder.

-Simply open the file `index.js` to start utilizing the app.
+Then, once it´s done, simply open the file `index.js` to start utilizing the app.